noahgade/NPGC/README.md

 - Asari, H., M. Wehr, C. K. Machens, and A. M. Zador (2009).
 Auditory cortex and thalamic neuronal responses to various natural and synthetic sounds.
 CRCNS.org.

-We additionally cite the following for comparator methods in Section 4.
+We additionally cite the following for comparator methods in Section 4 and Section 5.

 - Tank, A., I. Covert, N. Foti, A. Shojaie, and E. B. Fox (2022).
 Neural granger causality. *IEEE Transactions on Pattern Analysis and Machine Intelligence* 44 (8), 4267–4279.